canjs/canjs/docs/can-guides/introduction/technical.md

 module.exports = Todo;
 ```

-This model can independently make requests to a restful service layer.
+This model can independently make requests to a RESTful service layer.

 - [can-connect/can/map/map.getList Get a list] of Todos
   ```js